external-secrets/kubernetes-external-secrets/README.md

   WATCHED_NAMESPACES: "default,qa,dev"
 ```

-Finally, in case more than a kubernetes-external-secrets is deployment,
+Finally, in case more than one kubernetes-external-secrets is deployed,
-it's recommended to make only one deployment is the CRD manager,
+it's recommended to make only one deployment manage the CRDs.
-and disable CRD management in the rest of the deployment
+To disable CRD management in the other deployments,
-to avoid having multiple deployments fighting over the CRD.
+to avoid having them fighting over the CRD.

-That's could be done in the controller side by setting the env var:
+That can be done in the controller side by setting the env var:
 ```yaml
 env:
   DISABLE_CUSTOM_RESOURCE_MANAGER: true